sxvyx/Compost-Connector/docs/README.md

- # 🌱 Compost Connector
+ # 🌱 Compost Connector : GreenHive

-**Compost Connector Named GreenHive** is a web-based platform that connects waste producers with composters, facilitating the efficient recycling of organic waste into valuable compost.
+**GreenHive** is a web-based platform that connects waste producers with composters, facilitating the efficient recycling of organic waste into valuable compost.
 This project was developed as part of the **Smart Instinct Initiative : Code Blind Contest** at SRM AP University.

 ---